magepages/mpdocs/docs/google-recaptcha/index.md

 ![theme](https://i.imgur.com/8oMvOLG.png)

-   * **Theme = Light**: Recaptcha will display the light color
+   * **Theme = Light**: reCAPTCHA will display the light color
-   * **Theme = Dark**: Recatpcha will display the dark color
+   * **Theme = Dark**: reCAPTCHA will display the dark color

-* **Custom Form Position**: Use this feature to add Recaptcha into any form on your store
+* **Custom Form Position**: Use this feature to add reCAPTCHA into any form on your store

 ![custom form  position](https://i.imgur.com/c6OocPh.png)

 * **Form Post Paths**
     * Enter the path (url) where will process your form information

-     For example: newsletter/subscriber/new/, display Recaptcha in the email address field on the website.
+     For example: newsletter/subscriber/new/, display reCAPTCHA in the email address field on the website.

 Below are some detailed steps:

 - Step 1: Login to your website
-- Step 2: Choose Form that you want to display Recaptcha and open the Test window
+- Step 2: Choose Form that you want to display reCAPTCHA and open the Test window
-- Step 3: After that, choose **Element** tab, then choose the form that contains the field you want to add Recaptcha
+- Step 3: After that, choose **Element** tab, then choose the form that contains the field you want to add reCAPTCHA

 ![example](https://i.imgur.com/SLQ7BZp.png)